Richards research group

 Prof. Ryan Richards | rrichard@mines.edu

 Ryan Richards is a Professor of Chemistry at the Colorado School of Mines with a joint appointment at the National Renewable Energy Laboratory both in Golden, Colorado USA.
 Prof. Richards received his BS from Michigan State University, MS Central Michigan University and PhD from Kansas State University.
-During his Phd studies he was a visiting scientist at the Boreskov Institute of Catalysis in Novosibirsk, Russia.
+During his PhD studies he was a visiting scientist at the Boreskov Institute of Catalysis in Novosibirsk, Russia.
 From 2000-2002 he was Max Planck Fellow at the MPI in Muelheim, Germany.
 In 2002 Ryan joined Jacobs University Bremen where he was promoted to associate professor before moving to Mines in 2007.
 The Richards group has made a broad range of contributions to the field of inorganic nanoscience in the areas of nanoparticle preparations (metal and metal oxides), in situ spectroscopy, and catalysis.
 Prof. Richards has published more than 150 papers, 7 patents and has served as editor/co-editor of 3 nanoscience books.
 He has been elected by his peers for numerous awards throughout his career including being selected as a Fellow of the American Chemical Society and 2016 ACS Colorado Section Research Award.

 GRADUATE STUDENTS

-Darius Hayes | dhayes1@mines.edu
+Silas Cascio | silas_cascio@mines.edu

 Sienna Gonzalez | sgonzalez@mines.edu